Set up FTP accounts to manage your files externally.

 Log in to the DirectAdmin control panel and navigate to the “FTP Management” tab.

 On the top right-hand side, click on the “Create FTP Account” button.
 You’ll be prompted for your new account username, password, and access control.
 FTP account usernames are formatted to look like email addresses, and can be used to log into FTP in place of your original username or email.
-When logging in, use the full “email address”, not just the username input part.
+When logging in, use the full “email address”, not only the username input part.
 If the domain is not the correct one, you may need to switch to the desired domain before creating the FTP account.

 Access control limits where the FTP account can access.